 A / Be aware of entrance requirements and processes at your final destination.
 The U.S. State Department has announced that all travelers entering the U.S. from (most of) Europe will be asked to self-quarantine for 14 days.
 Please follow airline and TSA instructions upon your arrival.
 If you are not traveling back to the U.S., please check your destination country’s recommendations in regard to self-quarantine after returning.

 Q / Can I still complete my coursework for the semester?

 A / Yes!
-DIS courses will be available via remote learning, starting March 30th.
-Faculty will be in contact prior on March 25th with more information on how to prepare for remote learning.
+99%* of DIS courses will continue via remote learning, so that nearly all students can earn full credit for the semester.
+Remote learning will commence on March 30th, and faculty will be in contact by March 25th with more information on how to prepare for this new platform.
 Please visit the spring 2020 calendar for the full timeline of the semester.

 However, it is imperative that you discuss remote learning with your home university, as it is ultimately their decision whether and how to accept the credit you earn at DIS.
-If you have any questions related to distance learning courses and credits, please contact Academic Support at email@example.com.
+If you have any questions, please contact Academic Support at email@example.com.

 Q / What is the policy on course drop and pass/fail requests?